josecarlosgt/seo/README.md

 - Crawls the page and checks the raw HTML and metadata.
 - Flags issues such as missing titles, alt attributes, and canonical links.

-You may also visit the page [How Search organizes information](https://www.google.com/search/howsearchworks/crawling-indexing/) to learn more about how Google's Search service works.

 ## Task 1: Optimizing the content for keywords
 On-page Search Engine Optimization (SEO) techniques involve crafting a list of keywords that describe the most relevant and significant aspects of your web page.